Elections in Sønderborg Municipality

 -

-In Citizen Service in Sønderborg there will be a disabled voting box, a CCTV magnifier and a raise/lower table with free legroom so that a wheelchair user can position themselves at the table.
+In the Citizens' Service in Sønderborg, there will also be a handicap-friendly voting box, a CCTV magnifier and a height-adjustable table with free legroom so that a wheelchair user can sit at the table.

 -